-- The currency is Jordanian Dinar $1USD=0.7JOD; Don’t always rely on ATMs working outside of Amman it’s wise to cash up at the start of your trip, or USD and Euro are easily exchangeable in larger towns.
+- The currency is Jordanian Dinar $1USD=0.7JOD; Don’t always rely on ATMs working outside of Amman.
+It’s wise to cash up at the start of your trip, or USD and Euro are easily exchangeable in larger towns.

-- Although driving is quite straightforward, you may prefer to hire a local driver; even if not a fully guided tour to help navigate the often precarious roads.
+- Although driving is quite straightforward, you may prefer to hire a local driver, even if not a fully guided tour, to help navigate the often precarious roads.

 - Not all travel insurance policies will cover you for Jordan.
 Make sure you check your policy fine print before you travel.

 - In the midst of a politically unstable region, sandwiched between Israel and the West Bank, Syria and Iraq, safety is naturally a concern for many.
-However, throughout recent history, Jordan’s has always been a moderate in an otherwise unstable region.
+However, throughout recent history, Jordan has always been a moderate in an otherwise unstable region.
 You can read current safety advisories here from the UK Foreign Office and US State Department.

-There is so much more to Jordan but these are the highlights that you could comfortably fit into one week.
+There is so much more to Jordan, but these are the highlights that you could comfortably fit into one week.
 Jordan is undoubtedly one of those road trips of a lifetime that will leave a lasting memory for your family.